The British Embassy recently held a live Facebook session discussing the latest developments in regards to residency for UK nationals living in Spain.

 Q. I am a holder of the existing A4 green residency document.
 What is the procedure to exchange this document for the new TIE residency card?

-The Spanish authorities have published an in-depth guide to obtaining your TIE card which can be found at the following page.
+The Spanish authorities have published an in-depth guide to obtaining your TIE card which can be found on the following page.

 Q. Why are residency applications in the Murcia region taking so long with some people having to wait 12 weeks or more for an appointment?